-Step 3: Setting up shop
+Step 3: Setting Up Shop

 Choose a location carefully.
 Consider your options; you can rent a space, or even turn a room in your house into a salon.
 Decorate your salon to make your clients feel relaxed and comfortable, and obtain quality tools and equipment.

 Your workspace must always be clean and your equipment sterile.
 In some states, your salon may have to pass a sanitary inspection in order for you to obtain your license.

-Step 4: Determine your price
+Step 4: Determine Your Price

-- Are there other microblading salons in your town/area?
+Are there other microblading salons in your town/area?

 If there are few licensed microblading artists working in your area, your skill is automatically more valuable.
-If the competition is strong, start by pricing your sessions moderately and keep perfecting your skill.
-You can gradually increase your prices as your work starts getting recognized.
+If the competition is strong, your prices should be lower than your competitors’ in the beginning – raise them as you’re building your reputation.

-- How much do they charge?
+How much do they charge?

 If you charge significantly more than your competition, chances are you’ll lose some potential customers to cheaper artists.
 If you charge significantly less, potential clients might get suspicious and doubt your expertise.

-- Where did you get your training?
+Where did you get your training?

 Step 5: Marketing

 The first step is setting up a professional website that clearly states all the information clients need.
 Invest in an attractive website that will show the identity of your brand.

 Gaining followers means building clientele!

-Step 6: Start building your reputation
+Step 6: Start Building Your Reputation

 As soon as you start working, keep in mind that each pair of brows is an advertisement.
 Take advantage of every opportunity to show your client you know your craft, but pay attention to every aspect of your business, especially client relations.

 Building your image as a professional, trustworthy and friendly expert enables you to gradually expand, increase your prices, and thrive!

-This also means satisfied clients coming back for touch ups, which increases your microblading income.
-Although touch ups cost less than the initial treatment (around $100), they also take less time and are done at regular intervals.
+Although annual touch ups cost less than the initial treatment (around 60% of the initial price), they also take less time and are done at regular intervals.
 So each client is a potential regular.

-If you’re looking to start your own business, microblading is a great option, as it involves relatively little investments.
+If you’re looking to start your own business, microblading is a great option, as it involves relatively little investment.
 In return, you’ll be making a profit in no time, all the while working in a fun, dynamic environment and unleashing your creativity!